Ask Experts Questions for FREE Help!

 There's a great relaxation technique I use to relax and fall asleep at night, it might work for you, this was introduced to me by a counselor I used to see for anxiety.

-Start out with your feet and tighten/flex the muscles until they start to shake slightly (2-5 seconds usually), and then release.
+Start with your feet and tighten/flex the muscles until they start to shake slightly (2-5 seconds usually), and then release.
 Do the same with your calves, thighs, butt, abs, arms, back, and finally your face (scrunch up tightly for a few seconds and then relase).

 You can repeat this whole process a few times, but usually one or two will get me to the point of sleep.